ctrlaltdeleon/infinitygauntlet/journal/journal-2019.md

 - What are the differences between waterfall, agile, scrum, sprints, and kanban?
   - Waterfall:
-    - The original project management system.
-    - Build a React application in 1 month and it'll cost $.
+    - Linear fashion.
+    - Does not allow going back to a prior phase.
   - Agile:
-    - A reaction to waterfall:
-    - Build a native application with a set of values and principles to keep the project easy to manage.
+    - Adaptive, simultaneous workflows.
+    - Break projects into smaller, iterative periods.
   - Scrum:
-    - Set of practices that support the agile mindset.
-    - Breaks work into small chunks called sprints.
+    - A certain implementation of agile.
+    - Different roles.
+    - Once sprint has started, no changes.
   - Sprints:
     - Meeting talking about troubles for a task, what a task is, and communication amongst tasks.
   - Kanban:
-    - A simpler process of a project management system.
+    - A certain implementation of agile.
-    - Work is visualized on a board with cards on it.
-    - Focuses on priority rather than completing a task.
+    - Cards.
+    - Priorities may change.
 - Gym!
   - Chest and triceps.